dkodurul/MyGPT/README.md

 # MyGPT
-Trying to build a state of art AI agent using opensource LLM's and GraphDB
+Trying to build a Data analyst AI agent using opensource LLM's and GraphDB which  handles user inputs with natural language queries